jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-03-18.md

 Minutes:

-*
+* Newsletter design completed.
+Will be circulated shortly.
+* Lauro has sent some samples to Riaan, and will be forwarded to the core@dasa list.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------